nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions:**
 * 1a.
-The given name is invalid (i.e., name is empty or does not start with an alphabet).
+The given name is invalid (i.e. name is empty or does not start with an alphabet).
     * 1a1.
 App shows an error message to tell the user that the given name is invalid.
       Use case ends.
 * 1b.
-The given phone number is invalid (i.e., phone number is not an 8-digit number and/or does not start with 6, 8, or 9).
+The given phone number is invalid (i.e. phone number is not a number or is not at least 3 digits long).
     * 1b1.
 App shows an error message to tell the user that the given phone number is invalid.
       Use case ends.
 * 1c.
-The given email is invalid (i.e., email does not follow normal email address format).
+The given email is invalid (i.e. email does not follow normal email address format).
     * 1c1.
 App shows an error message to tell the user that the given email is invalid.
       Use case ends.
 * 1d.
-The given contact is a duplicate of another contact in the list.
+The given contact is a duplicate of another contact in the list (i.e. same name).
     * 1d1.
 App shows an error message to tell the user that the contact already exists in the list.
       Use case ends.